litprog/litprog/lit_v3/11_overview.md

 You can use LitProg with practically any programming language, such as Python, JavaScript, Java, Ruby, Rust etc. LitProg will:

- 1. read markdown files as input,
+ 1. read Markdown files as input,
  2. write source code files as output,
  3. write HTML and PDF files as documentation.